GeoJson

 To Json

-object can be serialized to a JSON string using the json()
+Any GeoJson object can be serialized to a JSON string using the json() function.

 This function converts the object to JSON using string concatenation and is therefore very fast.